pjachimowski/vegan/README.md

 - Footer

 ### Add recipe page
 - A form page to create new recipe.
+Here all form fields are blank.
 Form fields are:
-> Select category
+> Select category: for selecting which type of meal (category on the main page) this recipe will be asigned to.
-> Recipe name
+> Recipe name: short name displaied in the full_recipe.html as a title.
-> Short description
+> Short description: this short text will be shown in collapsable body of the accordion.
-> More about this recipe
+> More about this recipe: full description of the recipe.
+Show only in the full recipe page.
-> Ingredients
-> Method
-> Add image
+> Ingredients: list of ingredients displayed in the small frame titled "Shopping list"
+> Method: descriptionof how to prepare a meal.
+> Add image: here user can paste the link for the image uploaded to inbb service.
+Here also user can see instruction on how to upload the image.
-> Gluten free
+> Gluten free: a check box form.

 ### Edit recipe page
-- A form page to create new recipe.
-Form fields are:
+- A form page to edit existing recipe.
+All the form fields are filled with the data set of a editable recipe.
+Page template is filled with data from mongoDB according to recipe Id.
+Form fields are mirroring add_recipe page:
 > Select category
 > Recipe name
 > Short description